skarwa10/Twitter-With-Fragments/README.md

-# Project 4 - Twitter
+# Project 4 - Twitter with fragments

 Twitter is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).